-If you already have inactive mailboxes in your on-premises Exchange 2010 or Exchange 2013 environment or a third-party archive, you can move the data to inactive mailboxes in Exchange Online by first provisioning an Exchange Online mailbox, which requires a plan subscription, importing the data to the Exchange Online mailbox, placing the user on In-Place Hold and then removing the subscription, making it an inactive mailbox.
+If you already have inactive mailboxes in your on-premises Exchange 2010 or Exchange 2013 environment or a third-party archive, you can move the data to inactive mailboxes in Exchange Online by first provisioning an Exchange Online mailbox, which requires a plan subscription, importing the data to the Exchange Online mailbox, placing the user on In-Place Hold or Litigation Hold and then removing the subscription, making it an inactive mailbox.
 You do not require a plan subscription for that mailbox after you make it inactive.
 However, you will need a subscription during the provisioning and data import process.
 If you have a large number of inactive mailboxes, you can provision them in batches using a smaller number of subscriptions.
 Note, the Product Usage Rights (PUR) states that licenses can only be reassigned once every 90 days.

 You can preserve data in inactive mailboxes for as long as you need to, based on your organization's retention and eDiscovery requirements.
 Of course, you would need to continue to be an Office 365/Exchange Online customer.